What causes depression?

 With this level of complexity, you can see how two people might have similar symptoms of depression, but the problem on the inside, and therefore what treatments will work best, may be entirely different.

 Popular lore has it that emotions reside in the heart.
 Science, though, tracks the seat of your emotions to the brain.
 Certain areas of the brain help regulate mood.
 Researchers believe that — more important than levels of specific brain chemicals — nerve cell connections, nerve cell growth, and the functioning of nerve circuits have a major impact on depression.
-Still, their understanding of the neurological underpinnings of mood is incomplete.

 Increasingly sophisticated forms of brain imaging — such as positron emission tomography (PET), single-photon emission computed tomography (SPECT), and functional magnetic resonance imaging (fMRI) — permit a much closer look at the working brain than was possible in the past.
 An fMRI scan, for example, can track changes that take place when a region of the brain responds during various tasks.
 A PET or SPECT scan can map the brain by measuring the distribution and density of neurotransmitter receptors in certain areas.